JakeWiniski/MycoIris-The-Fungal-Colony-as-a-Physical-Unclonable-Function/README.md

 If you use this work, please cite:

-> Winiski, J. (2026). *MycoIris: The Fungal Colony as a Polymorphic Analog to the Human Iris in Biometric Workflows.* Proof-of-concept report.
-DOI: 10.5281/zenodo.20336297.
+> Winiski, J. (2026).
+MycoIris: The Fungal Colony as a Polymorphic Analog to the Human Iris in Biometric Workflows (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.20336297

 ## License